 Communication 11 – Academic

 This course is designed to explore concepts that deal with how we communicate in the changing world of technology.
-All students will complete a mandatory digital photography unit, where they will be required to operate a DSLR camera and manipulate their photos using Adobe Photoshop.
+Students will complete a mandatory digital photography unit where they will be required to operate a DSLR camera and manipulate their photos using Adobe Photoshop.
 Additional topics include the fundamentals of technology plus at least three from the following: technical drawing, graphic design, broadcasting, video production, animation and/or web design.
-All students will be given the opportunity to learn to use 3D CAD software including TinkerCAD, Sketch-up, or Autodesk Inventor and vector graphic software including Adobe Illustrator or Inkscape.
+Students will have an opportunity to learn to use 3D CAD software including TinkerCAD, Sketch-up, or Autodesk Inventor and vector graphic software including Adobe Illustrator or Inkscape.

 Film and Video Production 12 – Academic

-Film and Video Production 12 provides opportunities for students to create original short videos using DSLR cameras and Adobe Suite CS6.
-Students will gain practical experience in some of the major areas of the industry, including acting, script-writing, digital editing, and story-boarding.
+Film and Video Production 12 provides opportunities for students to create original short videos using Adobe Creative Suite (CS6).
+Students will gain practical experience in some of film productions’ major areas including: acting, script-writing, digital editing and story-boarding.
 Students will investigate “special FX” by using our “green screen” and by making their own “Foley” sound effects.
 Students will be required to take on different roles as part of a team to create the essence of a great story through visual medium.

 Mulitmedia 12 – Academic

-The course challenges students to create, manipulate, and critically reflect upon multimedia projects as members of a collaborative culture.
-Multimedia 12 consists of four modules: Creating and Manipulating Images, Creating and Manipulating Motion Graphics, Sound Recording and Editing, and a Collaborative Project.
+Multimedia 12 consists of four modules: Creating and Manipulating Images, Creating and Manipulating Motion Graphics, Sound Recording and Editing and a Collaborative Project.
 Students will create media in the form of print-based advertisements, animations, videos, computer games, audio recordings, and websites.
 Multimedia 12 is an academic credit and meets either but not both of the requirements for a technology or fine arts credit.
 Multimedia 12 does not qualify as the compulsory fine arts credit.